sanderdebr/html-sass-landing-template/README.md

 <hr/>

 ### How to build
 This template compiles SASS to optimized CSS code.
-Run the command `npm build` to create the compiled CSS.
+Run the command `npm build:css` to create the compiled CSS.

 <hr/>